CoReLIN: Constraint-based Reasoning for Zero-shot Lifelong Interactive Navigation: Our Approach

 \section{Our Approach}

-\textbf{Overview.} We target the Lifelong Interactive Navigation setting introduced in Sec.~\ref{sec:intro}, where a mobile manipulator receives a sequence of navigation-and-manipulation tasks in an initially unknown, cluttered environment.
+\textbf{Overview.} We target the Lifelong Interactive Navigation setting introduced in Sec.~\ref{sec:intro}, where a mobile manipulator receives a sequence of navigation-and-manipulation tasks in a \newstuff{partially} unknown, cluttered environment.
 The central challenge is that not all tasks are reachable by pure navigation: some obstacles must be moved, some rooms must be explored, and each intervention can affect future tasks.
 To handle this, we decouple strategic long-horizon choices from tactical low-level control.

-At time $t$, the agent maintains a partial environment state $\mathcal{E}_t = (\mathcal{O}_t, \mathcal{R}_t)$, where $\mathcal{O}_t$ is the set of discovered objects/rooms and $\mathcal{R}_t$ encodes their blocking and reachability relations.
-Our large language model (LLM) operates on a structured textual serialization of $\mathcal{E}_t$ and reasons about how to resolve the current environmental constraints -- deciding, for example, which obstacle to relocate, where to place it, or which room to investigate next.
-These high-level constraint resolutions are then converted by a low-level planner into concrete navigation and manipulation actions.
-Hence, we recast the LLM as a constraint reasoner over the environment: it determines ``what to change in the world" rather than ``how to move the robot step by step". \\
+At time $t$, the agent maintains a partial environment state $\mathcal{E}_t = (\mathcal{O}_t, \mathcal{R}_t)$, where $\mathcal{O}_t$ is the set of discovered objects/rooms and $\mathcal{R}_t$ encodes their blocking and reachability relations. \newstuff{Objects are persistent scene-graph nodes with unique IDs assigned at detection.} Our large language model (LLM) operates on a structured textual serialization of $\mathcal{E}_t$ and reasons about how to resolve the current environmental constraints -- deciding, for example, which obstacle to relocate, where to place it, or which room to investigate next.
+These high-level constraint resolutions are then converted by a low-level planner into concrete navigation and manipulation actions. \newstuff{CoReLIN operates in a closed-loop \emph{perceive--plan--act} cycle, where each executed action produces new observations that update the scene graph and trigger replanning over the evolving environment.} Hence, we recast the LLM as a constraint reasoner over the environment: it determines ``what to change in the world'' rather than ``how to move the robot step by step''. \\